 At Suominen Corporation, the members of the Board of Directors, the President & CEO and other members of the Executive Team have been defined as subject to the requirement to report their transactions.

-Stock exchange releases on the transaction notifications of directors and persons closely associated with them can be found in the Newsroom.
+Disclosed stock exchange releases on the transaction notifications of directors and persons closely associated with them can be found in the Newsroom.

-Trading by directors and Core persons
+Trading by directors and core persons

 Monitoring and control